 Hi there and welcome!
 You have found what has been called some of the best, most helpful, parent-friendly and practical IEP meeting advice for parents.
+Since my first blog post in 2011, it has really evolved.
 Glad you’re here!

 You will definitely want to bookmark or pin this page and come back to it as a reference.

 - You wish to join our Facebook Group. (this is what you should do if you have specific questions about your child)

 - If you would like more information about me as a blogger or my PR page.

 - I want to buy the IEP organizer I’ve been hearing so much about!

 While every child and their situation is different, here are some very common questions or issues that we see.
 Check and see if your issue is in here first.
 If not, ask in the Facebook group.